 Our Herd Management

-We kid-share with our does, allowing them full daytime access to their bucklings up until 8 weeks of age and doelings for a minimum of 12 weeks.
+We kid-share with our does, allowing them full daytime access to their bucklings up until 8 weeks of age and doelings for a minimum of 12 weeks before leaving the farm.
+A retained doeling will remain with her dam for the course of her life on our farm, until the dam chooses to wean her.

 Thoughtful Kid Rearing Practices //